Esri/jsapi-resources/esm-samples/jsapi-create-react-app/README.md

 ## Misc.

-There were recent versions of `create-react-app` that would attempt to inject babel helpers into ArcGIS API for JavaScript code during the build, but would not copy the helper files.
-We were able to prevent this by letting the build only build for modern browsers.
+If you run into issues with babel helpers injected into ArcGIS API for JavaScript code during the build using `create-react-app`, but helpers not being copied to the build, you can try using the following browserslist configuration.

 ```json
 // package.json